nautobot/nautobot-app-chatops/docs/admin/install.md

 !!! warning
     Follow the [Nautobot App Installation Instructions](https://nautobot.readthedocs.io/en/stable/plugins/#installing-plugins) for complete and most recent guidelines.

+!!! warning "Developer Note - Remove Me!"
+    What external systems (if any) it needs access to in order to work.

+## Install Guide

+!!! note
+    Apps can be installed from the [Python Package Index](https://pypi.org/) or locally.
+See the [Nautobot documentation](https://docs.nautobot.com/projects/core/en/stable/user-guide/administration/installation/app-install/) for more details.
+The pip package name for this app is [`nautobot-chatops`](https://pypi.org/project/nautobot-chatops/).

-The App is a Python package available on PyPI, installable with `pip`:
+The app is available as a Python package via PyPI and can be installed with `pip`:

 ```shell
 pip install nautobot-chatops